nplrkn/alsoran/documentation/backlog.md

 ## O-RAN O-DU interop
+- Bearer context setup malformed in Wireshark - argh the E1AP and the NGAP SNSSAI are the same!!
 - DLUPTNLInformation-ToBeSetup-List is wrongly rendered as DluptnlInformationToBeSetupList
 - TransportLayerAddress should have TryFrom<String>
 - Add PduSessionId to xxap common